Written by Santiago MontaldoUpdated on June 3, 2026

 8. Freshdesk (Support Platform)

-Freshdesk is a popular helpdesk solution for managing tickets and automating support.
-The OnPipeline Freshdesk integration brings support visibility into the CRM—so sales can stay informed about customer issues before reaching out.
+Freshdesk is a popular helpdesk for managing tickets and automating support.
+The OnPipeline Freshdesk integration surfaces support activity inside the CRM—so reps know what’s broken before they call about a renewal.

 Benefits: